owlcs/ont-map/README.md

 * _ru.avicomp.map.Managers_ is the main class to access to the system.
 * An important element of the system is the _ru.avicom.map.MapFunction_ interface, which wraps a SPIN function and is used to map and filter ontology data.
 It supports varargs and its call can contain an unlimited number of nested calls thus representing a function-chain, and therefore seriously extends functionality.
 * The API provides access only to those spin functions which acceptable with OWL2 model in mapping terms, all other are hidden or rejected.
-Some examples of exclusion/hiding reasons:
+Some examples of common reasons to exclude/hide a spin-function:
     - if it interacts with some system resources external to the API (e.g. `smf:lastModified` - function to get the file timestamp).
-    - if it is a part of SPARQL query accepting iterator (e.g. `sp:notExists` - operator-function to use in SPARQL filter).
-The API does not allow explicit queries as functional parameters.
+    - if it is a part of SPARQL that accepts an iterator (e.g. `sp:notExists` is operator-function to use in SPARQL filter).
+The API does not allow explicit SPARQL queries as functional parameters.
-    - if it is already implicitly used by the API, but explicitly violates its constraints (e.g. `spinmap:targetResource` - it is used implicitly to bind several contexts and to create target individuals, in order to control behaviour it is prohibited to use explicitly).
+    - if it is already implicitly used by the API, but explicitly violates its constraints (e.g. `spinmap:targetResource` is used implicitly to bind several contexts and to create target individuals, in order to control behaviour it is prohibited to use explicitly).
     - if it is not clear how to handle the function and whether it is worth it (e.g. `spl:primaryKeyURIStart` - a part of a complex and turbid SPIN-API mechanisms, right now I do not see any possibility and necessity to use that functionality.
 A provided set of functions must be enough to express any mapping between two (or less, or more) OWL2 ontologies with a reasonable schema and data).
     - if it is a property function (i.e. `spin:MagicProperties`).
 They are allowed only as part of other `MapFunction`s.
     - etc.
 * In addition to the standard spin functions (from `spif`, `spinmap`, `fn` and other builtin spin vocabularies) there are also ONT-MAP specific functions (such as `avc:UUID`, `avc:currentIndividual`, etc), math functions (`math:log10`, `math:atan2`) and other.
 So, a set of functions that can be used while mapping, has been expanded from one side and narrowed with another.
-Do not worry, you do not need to have ONT-MAP libraries for the mapping-instruction to work in Composer - all needs are already delivered in the mapping graph itself.
+But there is no need to to have ONT-MAP libraries for the mapping-instruction to work in Composer - all needs are already delivered in the mapping graph itself.
 * ONT-MAP is a pluggable system: a set of functions can be expanded by adding extensions.
 There is an example of such an extension: [ont-map-ext-factorial](https://github.com/sszuev/ont-map-ext-factorial).
 * All functions (i.e. `MapFunction`s) are supplemented with complete information about arguments and types to be used as elements of constructor in GUI, any inappropriate usage (e.g. incompatible types) causes an error.
 * API can work only with OWL2 entities: the context arrow connects two [OWL Class Expressions](https://github.com/avicomp/ont-api/blob/master/src/main/java/ru/avicomp/ontapi/jena/model/OntCE.java),